 Hello!
-I’m a UX Designer about to graduate from Systems Design Engineering at UWaterloo.
+I’m a Designer about to graduate from Systems Design Engineering at UWaterloo.
 Most recently, I interned at PlayStation Network.
 Now I’m looking for a full time position where I can continue to develop my career and passion for design.

 In my 3A term, there was a 3 month-long group design project, starting from finding a problem to developing a functioning prototype.
 The constraint was that the project had to utilize the Internet of Things.
 Our group was also given the category of Industrial Controls to work with.
 We created a wearable system that detects hazardous gases on oil and gas work sites and relays the information to both workers and managers via a mobile application.
 A demo of the prototype is here.